 If you’re stuck with your unfounded beliefs on what could be the most common myths and misconception of hypnosis, you are missing out opportunities of relearning new supportive behaviors that could potentially enhance your mental wellness and develop other mental strength.

-It’s perfectly understandable as most people who has never undergone a hypnosis session could be suspicious of the process, no thanks to the common misrepresentation of hypnosis as falling unconscious after staring hard at a swinging clock watch.
+It’s perfectly understandable as most people who have never undergone a hypnosis session could be suspicious of the process, no thanks to the common misrepresentation of hypnosis as falling unconscious after staring hard at a swinging clock watch.
 (No thanks to movies and dramas).

-While I’m not a hypnotist nor a hypnotherapist, I had my fair share of being hypnotized, either through hypnosis downloads or by watching a stage hypnosis by young local talented magician Cody Tan.
+While I’m not a hypnotist nor a hypnotherapist, I had my fair share of being hypnotized, either through hypnosis downloads or by watching stage hypnosis by young local talented magician Cody Tan.
 Both created positive after effects for me.

 Anyway, here’s a compilation of common myths and misconception of hypnosis that you really should dispel if you’re missing out the positives of hypnosis.

 This is probably one of the greatest fear of anyone getting ready for their first ever hypnosis session, especially if they are not aware of what hypnosis is all about prior to that.
 Here’s the truth, you will not lose consciousness nor surrender the control of your mind to the hypnotist when you’re being hypnotized.